You Only Linearize Once: Tangents Transpose to Gradients: Related work

 Initially, reverse-mode autodiff development was focused on imperative languages.
 In particular, the implicit reuse of values in the original computation was consistently translated to destructive mutation.
 This made higher-order differentiation more difficult, and meant that it generally did not have a natural non-monadic translation into pure functional languages.
 This challenge was overcome by \citet{pearlmutter2008lambda-tub}, with the introduction of reverse mode as an augmentation of the original program with ``backpropagator'' closures replacing the tape.
-As shown by \citet{wang2019shiftreset} a similar transformation can be performed by expressing the non-local control using delimited continuations, as manifested by the shift and reset operators.
+As shown by \citet{wang2019shiftreset} a similar transformation can be performed by expressing the non-local control using delimited continuations, manifested by the shift and reset operators.
+Furthermore, \citet{brunel2020backpropagation} use a similar method to perform provably correct reverse-mode differentiation over lambda calculus extended with linear negation.
+Especially interestingly, they already make the connection between linear logic and algebraic linearity that underlies the work presented here.
+Finally, \citet{krawiec2021provably} outline a provably correct and efficient implementation of AD in a higher-order language, at a cost of requiring an extra-linguistic monadic translation.

+The purpose of the monadic translation of \citet{krawiec2021provably} is to stage out a program, expressing the linearization of primal evaluation at a given point, as the primal is running.
+But, since control flow is dependent only on the non-linear values, the staged program never uses control flow or higher-order functions itself (linearization of only the branches taken gets inlined).
+In fact, it uses a language almost identical to the linear part of \Lone.

+That approach can be factorized through the lens taken in our work. \citet{krawiec2021provably} describes reverse-mode AD in two phases.
+The first phase simultaneously: traces the metalanguage into a representation without control flow and higher-order functions (our \Lone); performs forward mode AD (our $\J$); and partially evaluates (like our unzipping $\Pa$, but specializing the linear function to exact values, instead of separating non-linear compute).
+In the second phase, transposition is implemented as an evaluator function that traverses the staged linear program.